walshbr/walshbr.github.io/_drafts/completed_drafts/2024-11-12-print-ready-web-cv.md

   }
 ```

-The web version of my CV does not cover the whole page, which is good for readability on the web but a problem when printing.
-So these settings set up a more typical one-inch margin for the document.
+The web version of my CV does not span the whole width of the page, which is good for readability on the web but a problem when printing.
+So these settings create a more typical one-inch margin for the document.
 Another interesting issue I ran into was that some printers by default will include metadata - date, page number, time - on the page for printing.
 The margin settings below cut that off.

 `styles/print.css`
 ```css